 - Mr Jamie Young (PhD student): WATE PGR Award Winner 2014

 - Mr. Nick Barker (Teaching Fellow in Chemistry and Outreach Officer): WATE Winner 2012

 The excellent teaching practices in the Department of Chemistry have also been recognised through the Andrew McCamley Award for Teaching Excellence.
 This annual, student-nominated award is conferred by the Department of Chemistry to recognise the lengths that academics go to in order to enhance the education of their students.
 Our 2017/18 winner is Professor Julie Macpherson (left).

-To give you the best possible start, we provide copies of the three recommended textbooks (worth over £100) which cover all of the Year 1 and 2 chemistry modules.
+To give you the best possible start, we provide access to electronic copies of the three recommended textbooks which cover all of the Year 1 and 2 chemistry modules.